alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 *This blog post benchmarks different compressors for use with genotype data from large-scale resequencing projects.
 TL;DR for speed you can't beat Blosc+LZ4, but Blosc+Zstd+Bitshuffle gives a very high compression ratio with good all-round performance.*

+## Why do I care about compression?

+Fast compression brings [interactive analysis of genome variation data](http://alimanfoo.github.io/2016/06/10/scikit-allel-tour.html) within reach of pretty much anyone with a computer.
+No need for a high-performance compute cluster.
+No need for a degree in software engineering.
+So it's not just a geeky obsession with making stuff go faster.
+It's about making the data accessible to a broader audience and a deeper kind of exploration.

 ## About the data

-The data used in this benchmark are genotype data from the [Ag1000G project phase 1 AR3 data release](@@TODO).
+The data used in this benchmark are genotype data from the [Ag1000G project phase 1 AR3 data release](https://www.malariagen.net/data/ag1000g-phase1-ar3) and can be downloaded via [FTP](ftp://ngs.sanger.ac.uk/production/ag1000g/phase1/AR3/variation/main/hdf5/).
 The goal of this benchmark is compare compression ratio and speed of compression and decompression for a variety of different compressors.
 For convenience I won't use all of the data, but will extract a sample of 2 million rows from a genotype array.

 {% highlight python %}
+data_dir = '../assets/2016-09-21-genotype-compression-benchmark_data'
+{% endhighlight %}

+{% highlight python %}
 import h5py
+import os
-callset = h5py.File('/kwiat/2/coluzzi/ag1000g/data/phase1/release/AR3/variation/main/hdf5/ag1000g.phase1.ar3.pass.3R.h5',
+callset = h5py.File(os.path.join(data_dir, 'ag1000g.phase1.ar3.pass.3R.h5'), mode='r')
-                    mode='r')
 data = callset['3R/calldata/genotype'][5000000:7000000]
 {% endhighlight %}